sn0opy/toothpaste/README.md

 Simply edit the .htacces to fit your RewriteBase (Apache)

+Note: you **SHOULD** change the filename of your db on line 7 of the index.php!

 MISC
 ----
 Please don't remove the HTML comment in footer.tpl.php.
 Thank you.